-The account in Pesetsky (2013) employs an intricate set of assumptions that can be summarized (with certain simplifications) as follows:
+Pesetsky (2013) is perhaps the most comprehensive account of the puzzles formulated in (4) to day.
+Assuming the minimalist syntactic system, this account employs an intricate set of assumptions that can be summarized (with certain simplifications) as follows:

-- (i) Genitive marker ( $N{GEN}$ ) is the default part-of-speech marker on N, Nominative ( $D{NOM}$ ) on D, Accusative ( $V{ACC}$ ) on V, Oblique on P ( $P{DAT}$ ).
-These markers are pre-specified in the lexical entries. - (ii) 'Feature Assignment': a feature of the merging head is copied onto ALL constituents of its sister (this is abstractly similar to Babby's (1987) percolation mechanism; see above).
-This mechanism is activated if and only if the merging head qualifies as an appropriate 'feature assigner', and only after all selection requirements are met.
+- 1. Genitive marker (N{GEN}) is the default part-of-speech marker on N, Nominative (D{NOM}) on D, Accusative (V{ACC}) on V, Oblique on P (P{DAT}).
+These markers are pre-specified in the lexical entries. - 2.
+"Feature Assignment": a feature of the merging head is copied onto all constituents of its sister (this is abstractly similar to Babby's percolation mechanism; see above).
+This mechanism is activated if and only if the merging head qualifies as an appropriate "feature assigner", and only after all selection requirements are met. - 3.
+Merger of another case-bearing head such as D copies that head's (e.g. Nominative)

-- (iii) Merger of another Case-bearing head such as D copies that head's (e.g. Nominative) Case feature ON TOP of the default Genitive on the N, in a 'Case-stacking' manner. - (iv) The 'one-suffix' rule eliminates all stacked Cases except the outermost one. - (v) Nouns may combine with the number feature in syntax or in the lexicon.
-The number feature is realized as a non-projecting head Number (NBR) merged with N, below all adjectives, by a version of a structure building operation termed UNDERMERGE. - (vi) Higher numerals (as well as some quantifiers) are instances of the category QUANT merged above the N+NBR complex and all adjectives (in Spec-NP). - (vii) Nouns marked Genitive singular, used with the lower numerals (recall (2) above), are actually numberless, despite the appearance. - (viii) In NumPs with lower numerals, the number specification of the N derives from the numerals themselves, so that dva 'two', tri 'three' and četyre 'four' are number markers of dual, trial and quadral, respectively.
+Case feature on top of the default Genitive on the N, in a "case-stacking" manner. - 4.
+The "one-suffix" rule eliminates all stacked cases except the outermost one. - 5.
+Nouns may combine with the number feature in syntax or in the lexicon.
+The number feature is realized as a non-projecting head NBR merged with N, below all adjectives, by a version of a structure building operation termed undermerge. - 6.
+Higher numerals (as well as some quantifiers) are instances of the category QUANT merged above the N+NBR complex and all adjectives (in Spec-NP). - 7.
+Nouns marked genitive singular, used with the lower numerals (cf. (2)), are actually numberless, despite the appearance. - 8.
+In NumPs with lower numerals, the number specification of the N derives from the numerals themselves, so that dva, tri and četyre are number markers of dual, trial and quadral, respectively.

 Dékány (2015) presents a concise summary of the major derivations utilizing these assumptions in Pesetsky's framework, which we largely follow here.
-With higher numerals (five and beyond), the noun bearing NGEN first Merges with the non-projecting head NBR specified [-singular].
-Then the adjective and QUANT are Merged, successively, each receiving Genitive by Feature Assignment (see (ii) above).
-NBR raises to QUANT (this ensures the correct word order numeral-adjective-noun).
+With higher numerals

+(five and beyond), the noun bearing N{GEN} first Merges with the non-projecting head NBR specified [-singular].
+Then the adjective and QUANT are Merged, successively, each receiving Genitive by Feature Assignment (cf. 2. above).
+NBR raises to QUANT (this ensures the correct word order Numeral-Adjective-Noun).
 Next D is Merged probing for QUANT and triggering the movement of the QUANT+NBR complex, as a result of which D assigns Nominative to QUANT on top of Genitive.
-The

-One-suffix rule (see (iv) above) deletes the Genitive and leaves Nominative.
+The One-suffix rule (cf. 4. above) deletes the Genitive and leaves Nominative.
 These steps are illustrated in (7).

-The 'broken' pattern with the lower numerals (Q2 in (4)) is derived similarly with one notable difference.
-The lower numerals dva, tri and četyre are morphologically free exponents of NBR which by hypothesis are instances of [-singular] (see (vi) above), whereas the N is/remains numberless.
+The "broken" pattern with the lower numerals (Q2 in (4)) is derived similarly with one notable difference.
+The lower numerals dva, tri and četyre are morphologically free exponents of NBR which by hypothesis are instances of [-SINGULAR] (cf. 6 above), whereas the N is/remains numberless.
 The derivation proceeds as before, except that QUANT in this case is morphologically null.

-The homogeneous Case pattern observed in oblique Cases (Q3) is explained as follows.
-Pesetsky assumes that oblique Case environments are associated with a P head, either explicit or implicit.
-When the DP merges with P, the oblique Case is uniformly assigned via Feature assignment to all of the DP's constituents.
-By the One-suffix rule, Oblique will override the Nominative assigned by D, and default Genitive of the N and A. The fact that there is no number mismatch even in the case of lower numerals, as (3) shows, is accounted for by postulating that P has an unvalued uNBR feature that gets its value [-singular] from the (moved copy of) NBR and later transmits it to all members of the DP via Feature assignment.
+The homogeneous Case pattern observed in oblique cases (Q3) is explained as follows.
+Pesetsky assumes that oblique case environments are associated with a P head, either explicit or implicit.
+When the DP merges with P, the oblique case is uniformly assigned via Feature assignment to all of the DP's constituents.
+By the One-suffix rule, Oblique will override the Nominative assigned by D, and default Genitive of the N and A. The fact that there is no number mismatch even in the case of lower numerals, as (3) shows, is accounted for by postulating that P has an unvalued uNBR feature that gets its value [-SINGULAR] from the (moved copy of) NBR and later transmits it to all members of the DP via Feature assignment.